mlevit/aws-auto-cleanup/web/api/docs/read_execution_log.md

 # Read Execution Log

 Returns executions logs for a particular Auto Cleanup run.
-Each log is assigned a `{number}` at API runtime.
+Each log is assigned a `{run}` at API runtime.
 The newest log is assigned `1`, the second newest `2` and so forth.

 **URL**: `/execution/{run}`